-- CDOT and RTD executed a Master Intergovernmental Agreement for continued coordination and planning for highway and transit development. - The Master Agreement establishes a framework to assure that all proposed projects, programs, and facilities are accommodated to the maximum extent practicable. - It establishes a context for corridor-specific agreements.
+- CDOT and RTD executed a Master Intergovernmental Agreement for continued coordination and planning for highway and transit development. - The Master Agreement establishes a framework to assure ensure that all proposed projects, programs, and facilities are accommodated to the maximum extent practicable. - It The agreement establishes a context for corridor-specific agreements.

-Planning and Development Process for FTA New Starts Projects
+Planning and Development Process for FTA Capital Investment Program (New Starts Projects, Small Starts and Core Capacity)

-- FTA has a defined process that applicants must follow for capital investment grants for new fixed guideway systems or extensions to existing ones (called New Starts). - The three key development phases in this process are alternatives analysis, preliminary engineering, and final design.

-- FTA evaluates each proposed New Starts project nationwide according to a defined set of criteria. - RTD provides FTA with relevant information each time RTD advances a corridor into preliminary engineering or final design, each time it applies for a full funding grant agreement, and annually to support FTA's New Starts report to Congress.
+- FTA has a defined process that applicants must follow for capital investment grants for new fixed guideway systems or extensions to existing ones (called New Starts). - The three key development phases in this process are alternatives analysis, preliminary engineering, and final design-project type and overall cost determine the category of the project: New Starts, Small Starts, or Core Capacity. - For New Starts and Core Capacity projects, the law requires completion of two phases in advance of receipt of a construction grant agreement project development and engineering.
+For Small Starts projects, there is one phase in advance of receipt of a construction grant agreement: project development. - FTA evaluates each proposed New Starts capital investment project nationwide according to a defined set of criteria. - RTD Project sponsors provides FTA with relevant information each time RTD they advances a corridor into preliminary engineering or final design, each time it applies applies new phase, for a full funding grant agreement, and annually to support FTA's New Starts report to Congress.